Garroura/Writeups/Hardware /CircuitVerse.md

 # Solution
 ____________________________________________________________________________________________________________
-Let's start with the challenge name which is "CircuitVerse" which is an online digital logic circuit simulator.
+Let's start with the challenge name, "CircuitVerse", which is an online digital logic circuit simulator.
-Players were provided with a .cv file and an output.txt , most of the players weren't able to know how to do open this file while the hint was in the task name.
-The website is online and free and doesn't require any registration so players can import the .cv file to see the circuit.
+Players were provided with a .cv file and an output.txt.
+Most of the players weren't able to  open this file while the hint was in the task name.
+The website is online, free and doesn't require any registration so players can import the .cv file to see the circuit.

 ![image](https://github.com/Garroura/Writeups/assets/164345052/66186f72-b18b-485a-9719-23086d495edf)